HelloMokuzai/banano-hub/README.md

 **If you wish to contribute to the repo please feel free to create a pull request.**

 *This repository is maintained as a labour of love.
-However, if you wish to show your appreciation for my efforts - please feel free to donate BANANO (BAN) to the address below.*
+However, if you wish to show your appreciation for my efforts - please feel free to donate BANANO (BAN) to the address below.* :sparkling_heart:

 `ban_3j8gwrkc7qgx11rrncdw8bzuuo4ojwp3xkawspefm3sbac3s5i6f48dgewfd`